huachaohuang/awesome-dbdev/README.md

 - [Online, Asynchronous Schema Change in F1](papers/distributed-database/f1-schema.pdf) (VLDB, 2013)

-  This paper introduces a protocol for schema evolution in a globally distributed database management system with shared data, stateless servers, and no global membership.
+  This paper describes a protocol for schema evolution in a globally distributed database management system with shared data, stateless servers, and no global membership.